Nexosis/nexosis.github.io/_guides/ErrorCodes.md

 ### NoData

 When issuing a PUT to the `/data/{dataSetName}` endpoint, ensure that the intended dataset is being included in the request.
 If no data was received, than this error will be returned.

+This error could also be returned when issing a POST to the `/ssessions/forecast` or `/sessions/impact` endpoints that includes neither a dataset name nor a session-scoped dataset.

 ``` json
 {